-The method of catching tuna is a big deal in the sustainability field.
-Pole and line fishing and trolling are two highly rated methods that make sure other species don't get caught in the mix.
+The method of catching tuna is a big deal for sustainability.
+Pole and line fishing and trolling are two highly-sustainable methods that make sure other species don't get caught in the mix.
 Poll and line means exactly what you think fishing means: one person with a pole.
 Trolling uses a boat with a few poles.
-But make sure to avoid the term "line caught" which can mean other methods that sound 'safe' but are really not (like long line fishing).
+Avoid the general term "line caught," which can mean the company uses other methods that sound safe but are not as sustainable—like long line fishing.

 How to pick the best canned tuna